kevinhenryburke/scalegitbook/use-cases/Environments.md

 # Environment Management - Handling Environmental Differenes

-Environmental differences, caused by differnet integrations, data availability or a variety of other reasons, is an unavoidable fact of Enterprise development.
+Environmental differences, caused by different integrations, data availability or a variety of other reasons, is an unavoidable fact of Enterprise development.
 Very often in large-scale implementations of Salesforce these differences are handled by opaque script or managed by code switches that are not visible or obvious to anyone.

 Visibility and transparency are key to everything in *Microscope* and in our approach we provide a clear view of these variations: where they occur, what values any differences have been assigned in a particular environment and a clear story process delineating the roles and responsibilities for each team in the process.
 Any user has a clear list of services that are changed per environment.